-- 1. Except as may be otherwise provided in subsections 2 and 3 of this Section, impact fees for any new development assessed pursuant to any previous, or current Ordinance shall, prior to the issuance of a building permit by either a municipality or the County, be paid in full. - 2.
-In the event that a building permit or certificate of occupancy is issued by a municipality without an impact fee having been paid, the County may collect the impact fee from the fee payer or the fee payer's successor in title at any time thereafter.
-In conjunction with the collection of any impact fee that remains unpaid or becomes due, the County may file in the Office of the Kane County Recorder notification of an unpaid impact fee.
-Any fee payer or any fee payer's successor in title, paying an impact fee after a building permit or certificate of occupancy has been issued shall be charged a rate of interest which is three percent (3%) over the prime commercial rate in effect at the time that the impact fee is assessed.
-Interest shall begin accruing on the first business day following the date of said building permit or certificate of occupancy issuance. - 3.
-Payment of an impact fee may be authorized at a time earlier than as otherwise specified in subsections 1 of this Section if the County and the fee payer enter into an impact fee payment agreement that provides for such earlier payment of the impact fee.
+1. Except as may be otherwise provided in subsections 2 and 3 of this Section, impact fees for any new development assessed pursuant to any previous, or current Ordinance shall, prior to the issuance of a building permit by either a municipality or the County, be paid in full, or in the case of Speculative Industrial new development, upon issuance of an occupancy permit therefor.

+2. In the event that a building permit or certificate of occupancy is issued by a municipality without an impact fee having been paid, the County may collect the impact fee from the fee payer or the fee payer's successor in title at any time thereafter.
+In conjunction with the collection of any impact fee or portion thereof that remains unpaid or is otherwise due, the County may file in the Office of the Kane County Recorder notification of an unpaid impact fee.
+Any judgement obtained by the County as result of any action filed in a court of competent jurisdiction for the collection of impact fees that remain due, owing and unpaid, shall bear the rate of interest as provided in the Illinois Code of Civil Procedure (735 ILCS 5/2-1303).

+3. Payment of an impact fee may be authorized at a time earlier than as otherwise specified in subsections 1 of this Section if the County and the fee payer enter into an impact fee payment agreement that provides for such earlier payment of the impact fee.
 At the option of the County, the County may enter into an impact fee payment agreement with a fee payer pursuant to Section Twelve hereof that provides for the installment payment of the impact fee at a rate of interest which is 3% over the prime commercial rate in effect at the time that the impact fee is imposed, for a period of up to ten (10) years after the impact fee is due, provided that the County receives, in the opinion of the County, adequate security ensuring such later payment of the impact fee.
-In all impact fee payment agreements, interest on any unpaid Impact fee or part thereof shall begin accruing on the first business day following submittal of the impact fee application. - 4.
-Developers of residential new development which receives assisted financing, or who have received a written commitment for assisted financing and whose assisted financing has been provided within six (6) months of the issuance of a certificate of occupancy, may enter into an impact fee payment agreement with the County whereby the impact fee may be paid in installments over a ten (10) year period of time at a rate of interest which is three percent (3%) over the prime commercial rate in effect at the time that the impact fee is assessed. - 5.
-The County and any municipality may enter into an intergovernmental agreement that provides for the cooperative collection of impact fees and/or for the conditioning of the issuance of municipal building permits or certificates of occupancy upon proof of payment of the County's impact fee. - 6.
-Municipalities shall provide the County with a notice of issuance of any building permit in accordance with the provisions of the Illinois Municipal Code of the Illinois Compiled Statutes (65 ILCS
+In all impact fee payment agreements, interest on any unpaid Impact fee or part thereof shall begin accruing on the first business day following submittal of the impact fee application.

+4. Developers of residential new development which receives assisted financing, or who have received a written commitment for assisted financing and whose assisted financing has been provided within six (6) months of the issuance of a certificate of occupancy, may enter into an impact fee payment agreement with the County whereby the impact fee may be paid in installments over a ten (10) year period of time at a rate of interest which is three percent (3%) over the prime commercial rate in effect at the time that the impact fee is assessed.

+5. The County and any municipality may enter into an intergovernmental agreement that provides for the cooperative collection of impact fees and/or for the conditioning of the issuance of municipal building permits or certificates of occupancy upon proof of payment of the County's impact fee.

+6. Municipalities shall provide the County with a notice of issuance of any building permit in accordance with the provisions of the Illinois Municipal Code of the

-5/11-39-1), and shall submit a copy of the fee payer's receipt of payment of the impact fee or a County approved impact fee payment agreement along with such notice.
+Illinois Compiled Statutes (65 ILCS 5/11-39-1), and shall submit a copy of the fee payer's receipt of payment of the impact fee or a County approved impact fee payment agreement along with such notice.